 Be aware of the signs and symptoms of meningitis.
 Contact your child’s doctor if symptoms appear or if your child’s playmates have been diagnosed with meningitis.
 Good hand washing helps prevent meningitis as well as other illnesses.
 Several vaccines are currently available and are part of your child’s routine immunizations.
 Many colleges and universities now require meningitis vaccinations for students living in dorms.

 This article was written by Cathy Hausel, RN, Answer Line nurse at St. Louis Children’s Hospital.
-For more information about meningitis contact our Family Resource Center.
+For more information about meningitis contact our Center for Families Resource Library.